*please take note that the article written is based on an Ashtanga Vinyasa yoga course*

 You don’t want to be struggling in 100% of the asana practice because that’s when you will get injuries.
 Having a consistent asana practice will help you to understand your body condition better and may teach you to modify certain poses according to your needs.

-Tip: Be consistent in your asana practice at least 3 months before your YTT.
+Tip: Be consistent in your asana practice at least 6 months before you start your Yoga Teacher Training Certification in Bali.
 Having a strong asana practice will help you cope with the 6-day week of 3hrs of asana practice daily.
 That means practicing at least 3 days a week, 2-3hrs per day.
 It would also be helpful if you practice the asana which the course you’re taking specialises in because it will not only help you memorising the sequence but it will also condition your body for the upcoming asana practice during the YTT.

-Having said that, if you’re attending an Yin based course, you may have a different kind of asana practice which I’m sure the course coordinator will advise you before you start the course.
+Having said that, if you’re attending a Yin based course, you may have a different kind of asana practice which I’m sure the course coordinator will advise you before you start the course.

 However, if you happened to sign up less than 3 months before your course and you don’t have a consistent asana practice, don’t be intimidated!
 Maintain a positive attitude and learn modifications so that you can alter the classes to suit your body and at the same time strengthen your practice during the course.